Research studies commissioned on factors affecting sleep duration, quality for Singapore students: MOE

 STAGGERED SCHOOL START TIMES

-In a supplementary question, Assoc Prof Lim asked if MOE could consider staggered start times for students in Primary 3 and above, or secondary school students, noting that children have different circadian rhythms before and after puberty, he added.
+In a supplementary question, Associate Professor Jamus Lim asked if MOE could consider staggered start times for students in Primary 3 and above, or secondary school students, noting that children have different circadian rhythms before and after puberty, he added.

 “Will the Government also consider that with the trend towards working from home, flexible work and so on, which may persist beyond the COVID pandemic, that is an issue that actually may be much less of a concern,” he added.